Open/closed Correspondence and Extended LG/CY Correspondence for Quintic Threefolds: Introduction

 \section{Introduction}

-Open/closed correspondence proposed by Mayr~\cite{Ma} relates (i) genus-zero open Gromov-Witten (GW) invariants counting holomorphic disks in a symplectic toric Calabi-Yau threefold $X$ with boundaries in an Aganagic-Vafa Lagrangian A-brane $L$, and (ii) genus-zero (closed) GW invariants counting holomorphic spheres in a symplectic toric Calabi-Yau fourfold $\tX$ determined by $(X,L)$.
-The correspondence has been proved in full generality and also generalized to toric Calabi-Yau 3-orbifolds by S. Yu and the second named author~\cite{LY22,LY}.
+Open/closed correspondence proposed by Mayr~\cite{Ma} relates genus-zero A-model topological open strings on a toric Calabi-Yau threefold $X$ to genus-zero A-model topological closed strings on a toric Calabi-Yau fourfold $\tX$.
+More precisely, the correspondence relates (i) genus-zero open Gromov-Witten (GW) invariants counting holomorphic disks in a symplectic toric Calabi-Yau threefold $X$ with boundaries in an Aganagic-Vafa Lagrangian A-brane $L$, and (ii) genus-zero (closed) GW invariants counting holomorphic spheres in a symplectic toric Calabi-Yau fourfold $\tX$ determined by the pair $(X,L)$.
+The correspondence has been proved in full generality and also generalized to toric Calabi-Yau 3-orbifolds by S. Yu and the second named author \cite{LY22, LY}.
+Open string mirror symmetry relates disk invariants of $X$ to relative periods of a holomorphic 3-form on the Calabi-Yau threefold $X^\vee$ mirror to $X$; closed string mirror symmetry relates genus-zero GW invariants of $\tX$ to period integrals of a holomorphic 4-form on the Calabi-Yau fourfold $\tX^\vee$ mirror $\tX$.
+There is a B-model open/closed correspondence which is compatible with the A-model open/closed correspondence and mirror symmetry \cite{LY}.
 The extended Picard-Fuchs equations satisfied by the disk potential (together with components of the $I$-function of $X$) can be identified with the Picard-Fuchs equations satisfied by components of the $I$-function of the toric Calabi-Yau fourfold $\tX$~\cite{Ma, LM, FL13, FLT22}.

 Toric Calabi-Yau manifolds/orbifolds are non-compact.
 Open GW invariants in (i) and closed GW invariants in (ii) are defined and computed by torus localization.
 In this paper we extend open/closed correspondence to compact Calabi-Yau threefolds.
 Solomon \cite{So} defined open GW invariants counting holomorphic disks in a compact symplectic manifold $(X,\omega)$ with boundaries in a Lagrangian submanifold $L\subset X$ under the assumption that $L=X^\phi$ is the fixed locus of an anti-symplectic involution $\phi:X\to X$, is relatively spin, and $\dim_\bR L = 2$ or $3$.
 Solomon’s disk invariants coincide with Welschinger’s invariants counting real pseudo-holomorphic curves in the strongly positive case \cite{We05, We}.
 When $X=X_5$ is the quintic Calabi-Yau threefold and $X^\phi=\bR X_5$ is the real quintic, a mirror formula for disk invariants of the pair $(X_5, \bR X_5)$ was conjectured by Walcher \cite{Wa07} and proved in \cite{PSW08}, see Section \ref{sec:CYopen}.